Filipino nationalism: Insular Government

-The 1902 Philippine Organic Act was a constitution for the Insular Government, as the U.S. civil administration was known.
+The 1902 Philippine Organic Act was a constitution for the Insular Government, as the US civil administration was known.
 This was a form of territorial government that reported to the Bureau of Insular Affairs.
-The act provided for a governor general appointed by the U.S. president and an elected lower house.
+The act provided for a governor general appointed by the US president and an elected lower house.
 It also disestablished the Catholic Church as the state religion.

 Two years after completion and publication of a census, a general election was conducted for the choice of delegates to a popular assembly.
 An elected Philippine Assembly was convened in 1907 as the lower house of a bicameral legislature, with the Philippine Commission as the upper house.
 Every year from 1907 the Philippine Assembly and later the Philippine Legislature passed resolutions expressing the Filipino desire for independence.

-Philippine nationalists led by Manuel Quezon and Sergio Osmeña enthusiastically endorsed the draft Jones Bill of 1912, which provided for Philippine independence after eight years, but later changed their views, opting for a bill which focused less on time than on the conditions of independence.
-The nationalists demanded complete and absolute independence but neither Quezon no Osmeña favored immediacy.
-Since the U.S. feared that too-rapid independence from American rule without such guarantees might cause the Philippines to fall into Japanese hands.
+Philippine nationalists led by Manuel L. Quezon and Sergio Osmeña enthusiastically endorsed the draft Jones Bill of 1912, which provided for Philippine independence after eight years, but later changed their views, opting for a bill which focused less on time than on the conditions of independence.
+The nationalists demanded complete and absolute independence but neither Quezon nor Osmeña favored immediacy.
+Since the US feared that too-rapid independence from American rule without such guarantees might cause the Philippines to fall into Japanese hands.
 The Jones bill was rewritten and passed Congress in 1916 with a later date of independence.

 Manuel L. Quezon was the leading figure of Philippine nationalism during the American period.
 He would later became the president of the Philippines.

 The law, officially the Philippine Autonomy Act but popularly known as the Jones Law, served as the new organic act (or constitution) for the Philippines.
 Its preamble stated that the eventual independence of the Philippines would be American policy, subject to the establishment of a stable government.
-The law maintained the Governor General of the Philippines, appointed by the President of the United States, but established a bicameral Philippine Legislature to replace the elected Philippine Assembly (lower house); it replaced the appointive Philippine Commission (upper house) with an elected senate.
+The law maintained the governor-general of the Philippines, appointed by the president of the United States, but established a bicameral Philippine Legislature to replace the elected Philippine Assembly (lower house); it replaced the appointive Philippine Commission (upper house) with an elected senate.